McDannald Ranch Fire Still Burning in Davis Mountains

 “This is very rugged terrain, so it will be very tough for us to fight,” says Fowler.

-Volunteer Fire Departments from Fort Davis, Valentine, and Marfa are responding alongside Texas Forest Service crews, who are fighting the fire aerially from single-engine air tankers.
+Volunteer Fire Departments from Fort Davis, Valentine, and Marfa responded Monday alongside Texas Forest Service crews, who continue to fight the fire aerially from single-engine air tankers.

 Residents of the Davis Mountains Resort are reporting smokey conditions.
 Jim Fowler says no homes appear to be in danger at this time.